StachRedeker/utMOD5-projectProcessor/README.md

 ## Instruction Format

-Our instructions are 16 bits, following the syntax set below.
+Our instructions are 16 bits, following the syntax below.

 ### Branch instructions